OSU basketball: Mike Boynton breaks down of each player in the 2020 recruiting class

 Montreal Pena

-Montreal Pena averaged 8.8 points, and one block per game on 74 percent shooting on the Texas Titans AAU team that also featured Walker and Cade Cunningham.
+Pena averaged 8.8 points, and one block per game on 74% shooting on a Texas Titans AAU team that also featured Walker and Cade Cunningham.

 Position: Forward